janosgyerik/homepage/index.md

-  I answer questions on the [Stack Overflow](http://stackoverflow.com/users/641955/janos) network, especially on [Code Review](http://codereview.stackexchange.com/users/12390/janos), where I'm an elected moderator since 2015 September.
+  I answer questions on the [Stack Overflow](http://stackoverflow.com/users/641955/janos) network, especially on [Code Review](http://codereview.stackexchange.com/users/12390/janos), where I was an elected moderator in 2015-2018.

   <a href="http://stackexchange.com/users/322516/janos"><img src="http://stackexchange.com/users/flair/322516.png" width="208" height="58" alt="profile for janos on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for janos on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>